ccasper/internetblocker/README.md

 Edit cron.d/internetblocker to include the username to block.
 To block more than one user, copy the cron line and replace the username for each user.<br>

+Edit bin/internetblocker.sh to change the start and end hours for blocking to be active.<br>

 Copy the cron script into cron<br>

 <i>sudo cp cron.d/internetblocker /etc/cron.d/internetblocker<br>